The Most Difficult Player of All

-With this Spiritual merger with the Living Christ, the tug-of-war in the believer’s divided heart finally ends.
+With this Spirit enabled merger with the Living Christ, the tug-of-war in the believer’s divided heart finally ends.
 This happens because her heart is no longer divided in its loyalty between God and self.
-Rather, her heart is now undivided.
-Rather, it is singularly devoted to God on both the conscious and subconscious level.
+Rather, it is now singularly devoted to God on both the conscious and subconscious level.

 And this, then, positions the believer to become thoroughly and profoundly new as he or she begins to live life guided by the values of the Living Christ as her interpretive context.
 Now, in the very real terms of the believer's everyday life, “…old things are passed away; behold, all things are become new.”
 (Ref.
 2 Corinthians 5:17 KJV)

 The “Scary However”

 This Roman insight into how the redemptive plan is designed to impact the believer’s inner person on the subconscious level makes obvious the indispensability of this symbiotic merger with the Living Christ.
 But, the “Scary However” is this.
 In these more modern times, alarmingly high numbers of believers neglect this Spiritual completion.
 Far too many believers in the grass roots of the modern Church are unaware of even the possibility of this thoroughly trans-formative opportunity.

 Many in the Church, these days, assume themselves to simply be consigned to the daily failures and frustrations of that in-between, carnal condition of the divided heart.
 So they just accept the failure-confession-forgiveness, failure-confession-forgiveness cycle as their final redemptive lot in life.